Tours & Day Trips in Timisoara

 Best Things to Do and Day Trips in Timisoara

-Timisoara is the third largest city in Romania and an important cultural and economic hub.
-The city will be the 2021 European Capital of Culture and for good reason: it boasts an eclectic cultural scene, terraces and cafes that can satisfy any taste, noteworthy landmarks and a wide-variety of entertaining activities.
+Timisoara is the third-largest city in Romania and an important cultural and economic hub.
+The city, which is also known as “Little Vienna” is the 2023 European Capital of Culture and for good reason: it boasts an eclectic cultural scene, terraces and cafes that can satisfy any taste, noteworthy landmarks and a wide-variety of entertaining activities.
 Go on a guided walking tour of Timisoara and you'll quickly see why!

-But in order to understand how this city reached this unique status in Romania, you need to know a few details about its rich history.
+But in order to understand how this city located in the western Romania reached its unique status in the country and why it should be your next stop, you need to know a few details about its rich history.

 History of Timisoara